linuxmatters/jivedrop/README.md

 # Jivedrop 🪩

-> Drop your podcast .wav into distribution-ready MP3.
-ID3 tags, cover art, and frontmatter values—all in one go.
+> Drop the mix, ship the show—metadata, cover art, and all.

 ## The Groove

-Your podcast deserves proper packaging.
-Jivedrop transforms mixed audio (WAV/FLAC) into RSS-ready MP3 files with embedded artwork, complete metadata, and zero hassle.
+Jivedrop takes your mixed podcast audio (WAV/FLAC) and outputs RSS-ready MP3 files—optimized encoding, embedded artwork, complete ID3 metadata.
+One command, distribution-ready output.

 ### What's Cooking